WE PAY SHIPPING ON ORDERS OVER $199

 13. How long will it take for my order to ship out?
 Some orders may ship out the same day or next day provided it is not a special order item and it is in stock.
 We usually ship UPS ground which usually delivers in 4 to 5 business days.
 If you wish quicker service, please check the appropriate box at checkout.

 14. What if I ordered the wrong size, can I return it?
 Yes, you can, but please follow the guidelines on our web page for determining size.
 You will be asked to contact us before you return the skates.
 Do so by emailing us at email@example.com and give us your full information.
 The items can only be returned with pre-authorization.
-You will be asked to pay for the cost of shipping.both ways.
-If you decide not to exchange your skates for another pair, you will not be charged a restocking fee.
+You will be asked to pay for the cost of shipping both ways.
 All returned skates must be in their original boxes or they cannot be returned.
 Exchanges or returns must be initiated in 30 days after you receive the skates.
 45 days are allowed for the December holidays.

 If we made the mistake in the order, of course the cost of shipping, etc. will be on us.

 If the skate item you ordered is not currently available, you will be notified as soon as possible.
 You can pick another item or we will promptly refund your money.
 If a sale item is sold out or not available, we are NOT responsible to provide a similar item at the same price.

 If you ordered custom skates, some are returnable and others are not.
 You can tell the difference by looking at the description.
 If the description does not say it is NOT returnable, then it can be returned.
 Also, no skates can be returned for any reason if they have been used for skating.